We are committed to supporting the community to adapt positively to the challenges of the COVID-19 pandemic.

 - Community groups who hold significant financial reserves

-- Those that are the funding responsibility of another tier of governments
+- Those that are the funding responsibility of another tier of government

 An online acquittal must be completed through SmartyGrants at the conclusion of the funded activity.

-For assistance or more information, email us at firstname.lastname@example.org or call the Community Grants Team on 9518 3568.
+For help or more information, email us at firstname.lastname@example.org or call the Community Grants Team on 9518 3568.